carbon-language/carbon-lang/README.md

 <a href="docs/images/snippets.md#carbon">
 <img src="docs/images/carbon_snippet.svg" width="600"
 alt="A snippet of converted Carbon code.
-Follow the link to read it.>
+Follow the link to read it.">
 </a>

 without loss of performance or readability.
 Yet, translating C++ to Carbon isn't